Isolated points on modular curves: Isolated points on curves of level 7

 The resulting graph is given in Figure \ref{fig:level_7:classes_isolation_graph}.
 The graph is topologically sorted, such that all the edges go from top to bottom.
 This presentation immediately draws attention to a number of facts.
 Firstly, we note that the graph contains a unique terminal vertex.
 This vertex corresponds to the rational points of $X_{G_{E, \alpha}}$ with $j$-invariant equal to $\frac{3^{3} \cdot 5 \cdot 7^{5}}{2^{7}}$, and its existence is a direct consequence Corollary \ref{thm:isolated_points_modular_curves:mod_n_galois_image_isolated}.
 Secondly, the genus of the underlying curves does not monotonically decrease as the graph is traversed.
 This stems from the interplay between Theorem \ref{thm:isolated_divisors:pullback_isolated_point}, which maps isolated points on higher genus curves to points on lower genus curves, and Theorem \ref{thm:isolated_divisors:pushforward_isolated_point}, which works in the other direction.
 However, the degree of the closed points does decrease monotonically from top to bottom, which is a consequence of the degree conditions in these two theorems.

 Equipped with this quotient graph, we now aim to show that many of the vertices in this graph correspond to closed points which are not isolated.
 Consider a vertex $(H, N_{H} g G_{E, \alpha})$ of the quotient graph.
-This vertex corresponds to a set of closed points with the same isolated-ness, and, by the proof of Theorem \ref{thm:level_7:vertices_quotient_graph}, the closed point of $x \in X_{H}$ corresponding to the double coset $H g G_{E, \alpha}$ is a point in this set.
+This vertex corresponds to a set of closed points with the same isolated-ness, containing, by the proof of Theorem \ref{thm:level_7:vertices_quotient_graph}, the closed point of $x \in X_{H}$ corresponding to the double coset $H g G_{E, \alpha}$.
 The degree of this closed point can be computed using Theorem \ref{thm:modular_curves:closed_points_as_double_cosets}, while the number and genus of the connected components of $X_{H}$ can be computed using Remark \ref{rmk:modular_curves:geometric_components}.
-If the degree of the closed points is strictly greater than the product of the number and genus of the connected components of $X_{H}$, then the closed point $x \in X_{H}$ is not \Pone-isolated, by Theorem \ref{thm:isolated_divisors:riemann_roch_criterion}.
+If the degree of the closed point is strictly greater than the product of the number and genus of the connected components of $X_{H}$, then the closed point $x \in X_{H}$ is not \Pone-isolated, by Theorem \ref{thm:isolated_divisors:riemann_roch_criterion}.

 Iterating through all the vertices in the quotient graph and applying the above, we obtain Figure \ref{fig:level_7:classes_isolation_graph_possibly_isolated}.
 The vertices for which Theorem \ref{thm:isolated_divisors:riemann_roch_criterion} applies are in gray, while the subgraph induced by the remaining vertices is highlighted in red.
 We note that, out of the 252 vertices in the quotient graph, 243 can be shown to correspond to non-isolated closed points using the aforementioned theorem.
-The 9 remaining vertices correspond to modular curves $X_{H}$ and closed points $x \in X_{H}$ precisely as described in Table \ref{tbl:level_7:isolated_points_level_7}, thus proving Theorem \ref{thm:level_7:restricting_H_and_x}.
+The nine remaining vertices correspond to modular curves $X_{H}$ and closed points $x \in X_{H}$ precisely as described in Table \ref{tbl:level_7:isolated_points_level_7}, thus proving Theorem \ref{thm:level_7:restricting_H_and_x}.